sirinath/rfc/42/README.md

 ### 2.2.
 Licensing and Ownership

-1. The project SHALL use an [OSI](https://opensource.org/) approved license as the Project License
+1. The project SHALL use an [OSI](https://opensource.org/) approved license(s) as the Project License(s).
-1. The project MUST maintain all contributions in a publicly asccesible repositery in the Platform under the specified Project License.
+1. The project MUST maintain all contributions in a publicly asccesible repositery in the Platform under the specified Project License(s).
-1. All contributions to the project source code ("patches") SHALL use the same license as the project.
+1. All contributions to the project source code ("patches") SHALL use the same Project License(s) as the project.
 1. All patches are owned by their authors.
 There SHALL NOT be any copyright assignment process.
 1. Each Contributor SHALL be responsible for identifying themselves in the project Contributor list.